Grouse Mountain is Vancouver’s number one tourist attraction.

 With a capacity of 101 passengers, you’ll have plenty of room to make yourself comfortable and enjoy the scenery – just be sure to have that camera ready.

-The breathtaking views of the Vancouver skyline, the North Shore Mountains and the Pacific Ocean below are postcard perfect.
+The breathtaking views of the Vancouver skyline, North Vancouver, the North Shore Mountains and the Pacific Ocean below are postcard perfect.

 The Peak Chalet

-Here you’ll find a stunning panoramic view deck – I strongly recommend grabbing a local craft beer or coffee from the Altitude’s Bistro and heading out to soak in the city view with your sips.
+Here you’ll find a stunning panoramic view deck – I strongly recommend grabbing a local craft beer or coffee from the Altitude’s Bistro and heading out to soak in a little bit of the stunning city view with each sip.

 There’s also the Spirit Gallery gift shop showcasing unique products crafted by local artisans.